 Businesses can get microloans for bigger amounts from SBAup to millions of dollars.
 However, startups and small businesses don’t require huge amounts of money to begin.
 A 2012 study conducted by the SBA, showed than only 3% of startups with a single person required $50,000 or above to launch.

 There’s a microloan program available for small businesses that business owners can take advantage of.
-Often, this program issues a maximum of $50,000 that a business can use to increase its inventory or use for operating expenses.
+This program often issues a maximum of $50000 that a business can use to increase its inventory or operating expenses.
+You can also check out Kapitus, which has a fast and affordable SBA Loan Program with competitive industry rates as low as 6.25%.

 - You can get funds from a partner SBA lender, even if banks decline your application.
 This is due to the guarantee offered by SBA on all loans issued.